French tourist jailed in Iran goes on hunger strike | Law-Order

 Benjamin Briere, a French tourist jailed in Iran on spying charges since spring 2020, has begun a hunger strike, his lawyer and sister said in a statement on Monday.

 French authorities remain in close contact with Briere, visiting him on Dec.
 21 and contacting him on Monday, a French foreign ministry spokesperson said.
-Briere has been held since May 2020 when he was arrested after flying a helicam - a remote-controlled mini helicopter - in the desert near the Turkmenistan-Iran border, and charged with espionage and propaganda against the Islamic Republic.
+Briere has been held since May 2020, when he was arrested after flying a helicam - a remote-controlled mini helicopter used to obtain aerial or motion images - in the desert near the Turkmenistan-Iran border.
+He was charged with espionage and propaganda against the Islamic Republic.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)